gamma-opt/oip-notes/course/part1/1-intro.md

 Animation representing the process of looking for the optimal solution of a function within a specific domain
 ```
-Figure {numref}`optimisation-gif` shows an example, where the function we are trying to optimise is represented by level curves, like in a map, with lighter colours representing regions with larger values, and darker colours lower values.
+{numref}`optimisation-gif` shows an example, where the function we are trying to optimise is represented by level curves, like in a map, with lighter colours representing regions with larger values, and darker colours lower values.
 The algorithm is being employed to find a point with minimum value while guaranteeing that the search returns a solution within the blue boundaries.

 ```{note}
 The algorithm used in this animation is called projected gradient.
 We will cover gradient methods later on in our course.